 "Everything, Major." a dark and metallic sounding voice answered, swiftly and directly despite the rhetorical nature of the question.
 At that, Tamaki snapped his eyes open again and upon seeing what everyone else was gazing at, stumbled backwards and landed on his butt while his face wore a mixture of amazement and unrestrained surprise.

 There, in the middle of the doorway, stood Zero, freshly returned from the dead and looking very ready to pick up where he had left off.
-Wrapped in his familiar black cloak and donning his mask, he appeared every bit the phantom that those assembled remembered him by, with the only change made was his original body suit being replaced with a more militarized uniform, consisting of a black and gold outlined longcoat with the familiar cravat, equally black and gold lined trousers with a red sash and brown and gold belt around the waist, and freshly polished military boots and gloves.
-If one looked closely enough to that ensemble, he or she would notice that Zero's new attire bore a slight resemblance to the Knight of the Rounds uniform, namely the Knight of One's unique design.
+Wrapped in his familiar black cloak and donning his mask, he appeared every bit the phantom that those assembled remembered him by, with the only change made was his original body suit being replaced with a more militarized uniform, consisting of a black and gold outlined tailed coat with the familiar cravat, equally black and gold lined trousers with a red sash and brown and gold belt around the waist, and freshly polished military boots and gloves.
 Standing right beside him, C.C. looked back at the others with an amused smirk stretched across her face, enjoying the great myriad of reactions the assembled Black Knights held toward the return of their leader.